- Find meetings near you

 - Using deep breathing to relax

-You can also create your plan of action to respond to anger more positively on your own or with the help of your care team.
-Your plan will likely look different from someone else’s and may include: 8
+You can also create a plan to help you respond to anger more positively on your own or with the help of your care team.

 - Creative activities like painting